cloudevents/spec/spec.md

      information in events for privacy reasons, and any event consumer needing more data will have to obtain details related to the event from the HR system under their own authorization context.
-   - interact with the event's subject at the originating context, for instance reading a storage blob after having been informed that this blob has just been created.
+   - interacting with the event's subject at the originating context, for instance reading a storage blob after having been informed that this blob has just been created.